 Also Read: The Best 19 Beautiful Nano Fish For Small Tanks

-The Rummy nose Tetra is a small fish and does not require a large tank.
-A 10 gallon (38 liters) tank would be fine for a school of six.
+Rummy Nose Tetra is a small fish and does not require a large tank.
+A 10-gallon (38-liter) tank would be fine for a school of six.
 They need plenty of plants to hide among, so make sure to provide a lot of cover in the form of live or artificial plants.

 They should be provided with plants that are dense and relatively tall, as they enjoy the cover they provide.
 A few floating plants will also help to diffuse any bright lighting that may be used in the tank.